An application that automatically detects and classifies images on the go.

 User Experience Designer

+People want to look up things that are interesting to them, but can’t because it’s time prohibitive.
 Playing around with the concept of a general camera app, I recognized the strong familiarity that users had with current applications.
 In order to retain user behaviors, I created a simple camera view.
 When you’re on the go, you just want to take the picture and move on with your day.
 The view simply contains a single button for taking pictures and accessing a library of previously taken photos.